Heliozoa/elm_rs/elm_rs/README.md

 - `uuid`: Trait implementations for uuid types. (`uuid v1`)

 ### Serde compatibility
-The `with-serde` feature enables compatibility with serde attributes.
+The `serde` feature enables compatibility with serde attributes.
 Currently the following attributes are supported:
 #### Container attributes
 - rename_all
 - tag